Jacob Israël de Haan: Religious and anti-Zionist phase

 De Haan moved to Jerusalem in 1919 as correspondent of the Algemeen Handelsblad, one of the leading Dutch dailies.
 He also taught at a new law school, the Jerusalem Law Classes, established by the Government of Palestine in 1920.
 He was one of the defenders of members of the Zionist para-military group Haganah who had attacked Arabs in Jaffa.

 De Haan rapidly became more religiously committed, and was angered by Zionist refusals to cooperate with Arabs.

 At first he aligned himself with religious Zionism and the Mizrachi movement, but after meeting Rabbi Yosef Chaim Sonnenfeld, leader of the ultra-conservative Haredi Jewish community, he became the political spokesman of the Haredim in Jerusalem.
 He was elected political secretary of the Orthodox community council, Vaad Ha'ir.
 De Haan endeavoured to obtain an agreement with Arab nationalist leaders to allow unrestricted Jewish immigration into Palestine in exchange for a Jewish declaration forgoing the Balfour Declaration.

 During this time it is alleged that he continued to have relationships with young men, including Arabs from east Jerusalem.
 In one of his poems he asks himself whether his visits to the Wailing Wall were motivated by a desire for God or for the young Arab men there.
+In Jerusalem, de Haan formed a close relationship with Adil Effendi (1900–1963), who became his companion, Arabic teacher, and lover.
+Effendi, about twenty years younger, accompanied de Haan on rides, walks, and travels, and de Haan rented a house from Effendi’s family in the Old City.
+Although he publicly referred to Effendi as a “friend,” his Quatrains poems portray a deeper emotional and erotic attachment.
+These poems draw on amrad and ghulām motifs from Arabic and Ottoman homoerotic traditions, which idealized beardless youths and were common in regional poetry.
+Scholar Nathan Witt situates de Haan's sexuality within a broader Orientalist dynamic.